tuplescompany/crumbjs/README.md

 CrumbJS is a lightweight API framework for [Bun](https://bun.com/) focused on backend development.
 It layers configuration, validation and documentation on top of Bun's built-in router while keeping a familiar Express-like developer experience.
 Validation is powered by [Zod](https://github.com/colinhacks/zod) and every route can be automatically documented through OpenAPI.

+The core system has only about 3,700 lines of code and just two dependencies (zod and openapi3-ts).

 ## Features

 - Built for Bun.serve and only targets backend APIs